 G. Robert A. Conquest

-Robert A. Conquest, CMG, OBE, is Research Fellow in the Hoover Institution at Stanford University and a member of editorial board of The Independent Review.
+G. Robert A. Conquest, CMG, OBE, was Senior Research Fellow and and Scholar-Curator of the Russian and Commonwealth of Independent States Collection in the Hoover Institution at Stanford University and a member of editorial board of The Independent Review.
 Educated at Winchester College and the University of Grenoble, he was an exhibitioner in modern history at Magdalen College, Oxford, receiving his B.A. and M.A. in politics, philosophy, and economics and his D. Litt. in history.

 He is the author of the twenty-one books on Soviet history, politics and international affairs, including V. I. Lenin , Reflections on a Ravaged Century, The Great Terror: A Reassessment, Harvest of Sorrows: Soviet Collectivization and the Terror-Famine, Stalin: Breaker of Nations, and Stalin and the Kirov Murder.
 He has also been Literary Editor of the London Spectator, has brought out seven volumes of poetry and one of literary criticism, edited the seminal New Lines anthologies (195563), and published a verse translation of Aleksandr Solzhenitsyn's epic Prussian Nights (1977).
 He is also the author of the science fiction novel, A World of Difference (1955), and he is joint author (with Kingsley Amis) of another novel, The Egyptologists (1965).
 In 1997, he received the American Academy of Arts and Letters' Michael Braude Award for Light Verse.

 He was the recipient of the Alexis de Tocqueville Award, Presidential Medal of Freedom (2005), and Poland's Commander's Cross of the Order of Merit (2009), and in 1996 he was named a Companion of the Order of St. Michael and St. George.